oliyh/kamera/README.md

     (kd/test-devcards build-id opts)))
 ```

-The output will look something like this:
+The output will look like this:

 ```clojure
 Results